wangziqi2016/Kernel/src/doc/general.md

 Without special noting, functions are called in C language convention: Arguments are pushed onto the stack right-to-left.
 Byte arguments (e.g. disk letter) should be converted to 16 bit words.
 32 bit dwords should be pushed little-endian (i.e. higher 16 bits first, then lower 16 bits).
 Segment-offset pairs should observe the convention that segment is pushed first and then the offset.
+The caller is responsible for clearing up the arguments after function returns.
+This allows printf() to be implemented in a more robust manner (could return safely even if arguments and the format sting mismatch).

 Reasonably large functions should use stack frames to simplify argument and local variable access.
 If the function is small and simple, or is just a wrapper, stack frames may be omitted, and arguments may be passed using registers.
 In this